 All applicants are required to take the American College Test (ACT) and meet the general admission requirements to the College.
-Applications for the ADN program may be obtained online at www.eccc.edu after January 3 each year.
-Application deadline for the fall class is March 31.
-All entrance materials must be on file in the Office of Admissions, Records, and Research and the Healthcare Education Office by March 31.
+Applications for the ADN Program may be obtained on-line at www.eccc.edu after January 3 each year.
+The application deadline for the Fall class is March 31.
+All entrance materials must be on file in the Office of Admissions and Records and the Office of Healthcare Education by March 31.

 - 1. The applicant must apply for regular admission and be accepted by the College. - 2.
 The applicant must apply to the Associate Degree Nursing Program. - 3.
-The applicant must have an ACT composite score of 18 or higher. - 4.
-The applicants must have a cumulative GPA of 2.00 or better. - 5.
-All applicants are required to complete Anatomy & Physiology I and Anatomy & Physiology II with labs prior to taking the first nursing course.
-An applicant may be accepted into the AD Nursing program prior to completing these courses, but these courses must be completed in the summer prior to beginning nursing classes in the fall. - 6.
-Students must have at least a "C" in all nursing curriculum courses. - 7.
-All applicants will be required, at the student's expense, to take an RN pre-entrance examination test as specified by the AD Nursing Department.

-8. Applicants selected for admission into the AD Nursing program must submit proof of the following items: physical examination (obtained in June, or July of the year of admission), immunizations against measles, mumps, rubella (MMR), or rubella titer, Hepatitis B vaccine, or signed declination statement, TB skin test (2 step TB test required if not tested in previous 12 months) and American Heart Association Healthcare Provider Course (completed in June, or July of the year of admission).
-All submissions are due in the AD Nursing Office by July 31 of the year of admission.
+The applicant must have a minimum ACT composite score of 18. - 4.
+The applicant must have a cumulative GPA of 2.00 or better. - 5.
+All applicants are required to complete Anatomy & Physiology I and Anatomy & Physiology II with labs (or upper-level equivalents with labs) and Microbiology with lab (or upper-level equivalent with lab) and earn a grade of "C" or better in each course prior to taking the first nursing course.
+An applicant may be accepted into the ADN program prior to completing these courses, but these courses must be c completed in the summer prior to beginning nursing classes in the fall. - 6.
+All applicants will be required, at the student's expense, to take a pre-entrance examination test as specified by the Office of Healthcare Education. - 7.
+All applicants selected for admission into the ADN program must submit proof of the following items: physical examination (obtained in June or July of the year of admission); immunizations against measles, mumps, rubella (MMR), or rubella titer; Hepatitis B vaccine, or signed declination statement; TB skin test (2 step TB test required if not tested in previous 12 months); and American Heart Association Healthcare Provider Course (completed in June or July of the year of admission).
+All submissions are due in the Office of Healthcare Education on or before July 31 of the year of admission.

-Any student must agree to be randomly tested for drugs at any point and time while enrolled in the ADN program.
+Any student accepted into the ADN program must agree to be randomly tested for drugs at any point and time while enrolled in the ADN program.
 The student is responsible for all expenses associated with testing.
 (Drug testing fees are included in the student's lab fees assessed by the college).

 The number of students admitted into the program will vary according to resources available.
 Qualified applicants will be given priority based on academic records.
-Students admitted to any nursing courses must adhere to the current catalog policies and the AD Nursing student handbook.
+Students admitted to any nursing courses must adhere to the policies in the current Catalog and the ADN Student Handbook.